FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 The third-party service authorization mode is quite different than the **Third-party login and registration** mode; don't be deceived by the similar names.
 Here, the user is already logged into your application.
 The login could have been through a native form (as discussed above) or using the **Local login and registration** mode, the **Third-party login and registration** mode, or the **Enterprise login and registration** mode.
 Since the user is already logged in, all they are doing is granting access for your application to call third-party's APIs on their behalf.

 For example, let's say a user has an account with TWGTL, but each time they complete a ToDo, they want to let their [WUPHF](https://www.youtube.com/watch?v=yL1z1ZHD0K4) followers know.
-(WUPHF is an up and coming social network.)
+(WUPHF is an up and coming social network; sign up at getwuphf.com.)
 To accomplish this, TWGTL provides an integration that will automatically send a WUPHF when the user completes a ToDo.
 The integration uses the WUPHF APIs and calling those requires an access token.
 In order to get an access token, the TWGTL application needs to log the user into WUPHF via OAuth.

 To hook all of this up, TWGTL needs to add a button to the user's profile page that says "Connect your WUPHF account".
 Notice it doesn't say "Login with WUPHF" since the user is already logged in; the user's identity for TWGTL is not delegated to WUPHF.
 Once the user clicks this button, they will be taken to WUPHF's OAuth server to log in and grant the necessary permissions for TWGTL to WUPHF for them.